-Where do I apply to get my license?
+How do I apply for my license?

 What are the requirements for transitioning an out-of-state license or obtaining a license if I completed a training program outside of Ohio?